alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 2. Consider OSM object types: https://wiki.openstreetmap.org/wiki/Elements - perhaps may geographical matches will result from "nodes" that are not currently tagged with an REPD id but the equivalent "way" or "relation" does already have the REPD id
 3. Dan Stowell has already done some work to combine OSM entries from the same solar plant with the "plantref" column, however it may not be useful to use this for matching if we ultimately want to use OSM data directly, rather than Dan's processing csv.
 Could be useful for validation purposes? (see data/as_received/solarpv-osm-uk-data-2019-11-17/dan_stowell_analysis/compile_osm_solar.py)
 4. Since REPD contains things other than Solar panels, be sure to filter on Technology Type = Solar Photovoltaics
+5. Looks like most of the OSM entries with "capacity" are those taken directly from REPD (already have a tagged REPD id), so not sure how useful capacity will be for matching

 |  | Counts |
 |---|---|